lieameed/Project-Pwl-Akhir-Semester/README.md

 - Community Interaction → Like and engage with other users’ creations.

 - Discover, cook, and enjoy meals with AfterTaste!

+# After running the project locally or opening it via GitHub Pages / your deployed server:

+- Open the Homepage
+Navigate to homepage.html to access the main page of the website.

+- Browse Products / Recipes
+Explore available food items and recipes.
+Each product page includes images, and descriptions.

+- Account Features
+Sign Up → Create a new account by filling out the registration form.
+Login → Access your personalized dashboard.

+- Favorite Items
+Mark recipes or foods as favorites to save them for later.

+- Upload / Share Recipes (optional if implemented) Navigate to the upload page to share your own recipe or product listing.

 ---

 # 🗂️ Architecture